jtelszasz/blog_project/_posts/2015-03-13-Which-Citations-Do-People-Not-Care-About.md

   creditlink: http://www.fudgegraphics.com -->
 ---

-In a recent post I've shown particular blocks that became targets for parking enforcement.
-The short five block stretch on North Charles Street right around the corner from my apartment is one of those target locations.
+In a recent posts I've shown particular blocks that became targets for parking enforcement.
+The short five block stretch on North Charlest Street right around the corner from my apartment is one of those target locations.

 <center>
 <figure>